IYdK/VAKI_diagnosis_ML4H/README.md

 # VAKI diagnosis - ML4H

-This repository contains the code for the paper entitled:
+This repository contains code for the analyses in the paper entitled:

 "Causal prediction models for medication safety monitoring: The diagnosis of vancomycin-induced acute kidney injury"